 The streets in Zanzibar were full of slaves, accounting for more than two-thirds of the population.

 People were taken from a vast area, extending south of Lake Nyasa (now Malawi), west of Lake Tanganyika (now DR Congo), and north of Lake Victoria (now Uganda), to the Stone Town open slave markets.
 Today, this area includes countries such as Uganda, Kenya, Burundi, Ruanda, Nigeria, Zambia, Tanzania, and Mozambique.
-However, the people from Zanzibar were free and not slaves.
+However, people from Zanzibar were free and not slaves.

-The captives were from different cultures and language groups, and usually, the whole families were taken to the slavery.
+The captives were from different cultures and language groups, and usually, the whole families were taken to slavery.
 Some of them were skilled craftsmen and women, musicians, ironworkers, and farmers.
 They lived in settled communities and engaged in hunting, fishing, and gathering firewood.

 The journey: from homes to the slave market

 But it was a horrible journey.
-They traveled for days, sometimes for weeks, with minimum food and water.
+They travelled for days, sometimes for weeks, with minimum food and water.
 Some people died of exhaustion, disease or malnourishment.
 The captives were in chains to be prevented to run away, and whoever attempted to escape was shot.
 On long journeys, sometimes the slaves were sold to new owners on the way.